Jayvirrathi/nodejs-microservice/README.md

 # nodejs-microservice

-A CLI to automatically clone the [Node Microservice API Starter](https://github.com/Jayvirrathi/microservices.git).
+A CLI to automatically clone the [Node Microservice API Starter](https://github.com/Jayvirrathi/microservices.git) with MongoDB.

 ## Installation